Leadership’s role in empowering emotional resilience and adaptation in the clinical research industry.

 Results of a 2020 research site survey administered by CRIO revealed that “Nearly two-thirds of sites prohibit on-site monitoring,” and “91% of sites would utilize an eSource system furnished by the sponsor to facilitate remote monitoring.”

-These results all signal sites ability and willingness to implement remote monitoring technologies.
+These results all the signal site’s ability and willingness to implement remote monitoring technologies.
 The time and travel costs saved are certainly undeniable using FDA compliant software like CRIO’s eSource.

 Time for an upgrade?